 Similar to physical features like hair and eye color, diseases and disorders can be passed down from generation to generation.
 Genes, the units of hereditary material that contains coded instructions which act as a blueprint for the development of the body’s cells and systems, can also carry specific diseases that are inherited.

 It has long been known that diseases such as Alzheimer’s, depression, heart disease, stroke, diabetes, osteoporosis and cancers of the breast, ovaries, colon, prostate and skin are hereditary.
-What may surprise most people is the fact thatmay also be caused by heredity and hereditary factors.
+What may surprise most people is the fact that hemorrhoids may also be caused by heredity and hereditary factors.

 Hemorrhoids result from the swelling of the veins of the anus and rectum, and can be caused by factors such as aging, constipation, diarrhea, pregnancy, obesity and diet and lifestyle habits.
 All of these conditions put stress and strain on the anal area, causing the veins there to become stressed.

-Heredity, while not directly causing, can be a contributing factor.
+Heredity, while not directly causing hemroids, can be a contributing factor.
 Weak veins can be genetic, and can make hemroids more likely to happen.
 Weakened veins can be more easily damaged or widened, thus resulting in hemorrhoids.

 While there is nothing you can do about heredity, there are some steps you can take to prevent hemorrhoids from occurring if you know you are genetically prone to develop the condition.
 Keeping your bowel healthy is one of the biggest steps you can take toward the prevention of hemorrhoids, and there are a number of ways to accomplish that.